microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-a-simple-custom-data-source.md

 The SDK also supports advanced data processing pipelines through data cookers and extensions, but these topics will be covered in the advanced tutorials (still to come!).

+## Corresponding Sample
+Refer to [/samples/SimpleDataSource](../../samples/SimpleDataSource) for source code that implements the steps outlined in this file.

 ## Implement a Simple Data Source

-Sample source code: `./SimpleDataSource`

 To create a simple data source, perform the following:

-1) Create a public class that implements the abstract class `CustomDataSourceBase`.
+1) Create a public class that extends the abstract class `CustomDataSourceBase`.
 This is your custom data source (CDS).
-2) Create a public class that implements the abstract class `CustomDataProcessorBase`.
+2) Create a public class that extends the abstract class `CustomDataProcessorBase`.
 This your custom data processor (CDP).
 3) Create one or more data tables classes.
 These classes must:
    - Be public and static.
    - Be decorated with `TableAttribute`.